-- a.
-Be polite.
-Do not become abusive in messages to others. - b.
+- 1. Be polite.
+Do not become abusive in messages to others. - 2.
 Use appropriate language.
-Do not swear, or use vulgarities or any other inappropriate language. - c.
-Do not reveal personal information, including the addresses or telephone numbers, of students or colleagues. - d.
+Do not swear, or use vulgarities or any other inappropriate language. - 3.
+Do not reveal personal information, including the addresses or telephone numbers, of students or colleagues. - 4.
 Recognize that the District's electronic networks are not private.
 People who operate District technology have access to all email and other data.
-Messages or other evidence relating to or in support of illegal activities may be reported to the authorities. - e.
-Do not use the networks in any way that would disrupt its use by other users. - f.
+Messages or other evidence relating to or in support of illegal activities may be reported to the authorities. - 5.
+Do not use the networks in any way that would disrupt its use by other users. - 6.
 Consider all communications and information accessible via the electronic networks to be private property.

-No Warranties - The District makes no warranties of any kind, whether expressed or implied, for the service it is providing.
-The District will not be responsible for any damages the user suffers.
+No Warranties - The district makes no warranties of any kind, whether expressed or implied, for the service it is providing.
+The district will not be responsible for any damages the user suffers.
 This includes loss of data resulting from delays, non-deliveries, missed-deliveries, or service interruptions caused by its negligence or the user's errors or omissions.
 Use of any information obtained via the Internet is at the user's own risk.
-The District specifically denies any responsibility for the accuracy or quality of information obtained through its services.
+The district specifically denies any responsibility for the accuracy or quality of information obtained through its services.

-Indemnification - By using the District's electronic networks, the user agrees to indemnify the District for any losses, costs, or damages, including reasonable attorney fees, incurred by the District relating to, or arising out of, any violation of these procedures.
+Indemnification - By using the district's electronic networks, the user agrees to indemnify the district for any losses, costs, or damages, including reasonable attorney fees, incurred district relating to, or arising out of, any violation of these procedures.

 Security - Network security is a high priority.
-If the user can identify or suspects a security problem on the network, the user must promptly notify the system administrator or Building Principal.
+If the user can identify a security problem on the Internet, the user must notify the system administrator or building principal.
 Do not demonstrate the problem to other users.
-Keep user account(s) and password(s) confidential.
+Keep your account(s) and password(s) confidential.
 Do not use another individual's account without written permission from that individual.
 Attempts to log-on to the network as a system administrator will result in cancellation of user privileges.
-Any user identified as a security risk may be denied access to the networks.
+Any user identified as a security risk may be denied access to the network.

 Vandalism - Vandalism will result in cancellation of privileges and other disciplinary action.
 Vandalism is defined as any malicious attempt to harm or destroy data of another user, the Internet, or any other network.
-This includes, but is not limited to, the uploading or creation of malware, such as viruses and spyware.
+This includes, but is not limited to, the uploading or creation of computer viruses.

-Telephone Charges - The District assumes no responsibility for any unauthorized charges or fees, including telephone charges, texting or data use charges, long-distance charges, per-minute surcharges, and/or equipment or line costs.
+Telephone Charges - The district assumes no responsibility for any unauthorized charges or fees, including telephone charges, texting or data use chargers, long-distance charges, per-minute surcharges, and/or equipment or line costs.

-Copyright Web Publishing Rules - Copyright law and District policy prohibit the re-publishing of text or graphics found on the Internet or on District websites or file servers/cloud storage without explicit written permission.
+Copyright Web Publishing Rules - copyright law and district policy prohibit the republishing of text or graphics found on the internet or on district websites or file servers/cloud storage without explicit written permission.